-1) I am the Contract Management Coordinator OCWEN of Loan LLC ("Ocwen").
-Servicina. the servicer for U.S. Bank N.A. in its for the capacity as Trustee registered holders of MASTR Asset Backed Securities Trust 2005-NC1, [\\620] [\31] Pass-Mortgage Through Certificates, Series 2005-NC1 [("U.S. Bank")] of the mortgage Ioan at issue in this case (the "Loan").
-As such, I am authorized to papers or parts thereof referred to in an affidavit shall be attached thereto or served therewith.
-RCCH Rule 7(g) provides in pertinent part:

-&lt;sup>5 HRCP Rule 56 governs summary judgment.
+1) I am the Contract Management of OCWEN Loan Coordinator LLC ("Ocwen"), Servicing. the servicer for U.S. Bank N.A. in its Trustee for the capacity as registered holders of MASTR Asset Backed Securities Trust 2005-NC1, Pass-[31] Mortgage [620] Through Certificates, Series 2005-NC1 [("U.S. Bank")] of the mortgage loan at issue in this case (the "Loan").
+As such, I am authorized to ^{5 &}lt;u>HRCP Rule 56 governs summary Judgment.
 HRCP Rule 56(e) provides in pertinent part: Form of affidavits; further testimony; defense required.
 Supporting and opposing affidavits shall be made on personal knowledge, shall set forth such facts as would be admissible in evidence, and shall show affirmatively that the affiant is competent to testify to the matters stated therein.
-Sworn or certified copies of all Declaration in lieu of affidavit.
+Sworn or certified copies of all papers or parts thereof referred to in an affidavit shall be attached thereto or served therewith.
+6 RCCH Rule 7(g) provides in pertinent part:

+Declaration in lieu of affidavit.
 In lieu of an affidavit, an unsworn declaration may be made by a person, in writing, subscribed as true under penalty of law, and dated[.] make this Declaration.